 Some studies have found that using e-cigarettes can help some smokers quit.

 Others suggest they offer "modest" benefits for those who want to quit smoking, but "good potential" for those who are cutting down.

-Marketing the activity as cool and safe, and offering a variety of flavors, manufacturers are keen to attract teens and adolescents, who often believe vaping is less hazardous than smoking.
+Marketing the activity as cool and safe, and offering a variety of flavors, manufacturers are keen to attract teens and adolescents.

-However, that is not necessarily true, and in 2016, the Surgeon General declared e-cigarette use a "significant public health concern."
+However, vaping is probably not risk-free, and in 2016, the Surgeon General declared e-cigarette use a "significant public health concern."

 Here are 10 reasons why the authorities are concerned:

 - Most e-cigarettes contain nicotine, which is addictive and triggers changes in the adolescent brain.
-It is hazardous during pregancy as it can affect fetal development.
+It is hazardous during pregnancy as it can affect fetal development.

 - The aerosol contains solvents, flavorings, and toxicants, which the Surgeon General describes as either "harmful" or "potentially harmful."

 - E-cigarettes expose the lungs to different substances.
 One of these is dicetyl, which can cause "popcorn lung," a severe and irreversible lung disease.

 - Potentially fatal poisoning has resulted from accidentally swallowing and from inhaling c-cigarette liquid.

 - People who seek to quit smoking will stop using conventional and medically monitored methods of doing so.